panruitao/M2Former/README.md

 # default config inside validate.py
 python validate.py
 ```
-**Note:** Metrics computed by `val.py` are slightly lower than those in the training log (`results.csv`), since `val.py` runs a stricter evaluation with different eval mode,
+**Note:** Metrics computed by `val.py` are slightly lower than those in the training log, since `val.py` runs a stricter evaluation with different eval mode,
-while the log records the best epoch metrics during training.
+while the log records the best metrics during training.
 Nevertheless, `val.py` reports **per-class AP metrics**, which are not available in the training log.

 ## Citations